VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 In the beginning, we had many high-level stories like “Sign in”, “Search”, etc.
 Usually, they're called epics.
-But we created them as stories in Jira, which means I counted them on the graphics.
+But we created them as stories in Jira, which means I counted them on the graphs.

 We had many meetings to discover and create new stories for the epics.
 PO asked developers "What do we need to implement sign-in?".
-Developers were telling details of implementation: "We need to integrate with Google to provide google sign".
+Developers were telling details of implementation: "We need to integrate Google SDK to provide google sign-in".
 PO created new stories for the discovered details.

 #### 2 weeks of development

 After 2 weeks of work, we got at least some historical data.
-Trends predicted release date on 4 May.
+Trends predicted release date on May 4.

 {% include image.html src="story-counting-2-weeks" alt="cumulative flow for week 6" %}

 #### 6 weeks of development

 After 6 weeks of work, the release date came closer.
-Trends predicted release date on 22 March.
+Trends predicted release date on March 22.

 {% include image.html src="story-counting-diagram-explanation-trend" alt="cumulative flow for week 6" %}

 #### 12 weeks of development

 We created more and more stories as we went.
-After 12 weeks predicted release date became 5 June.
+After 12 weeks predicted release date became June 5.

 {% include image.html src="story-counting-week-12" alt="cumulative flow for week 12" %}